 Tulane Eosinophilic Disorder Center

 We and other investigators found that eosinophils have a major role in promoting asthma, dermatitis and a number of gastrointestinal symptoms.
-Because of our growing knowledge and better diagnostic technology, we now have a better understanding of a number of allergic diseases.
+Because of the growing knowledge and a better diagnostic technology, we have now better understanding of a number of allergic diseases.
 We are currently studying multiple compounds that might block eosinophil production and their recruitment into the tissues.
 Our research work indicated that in future we could provide the best treatment for eosinophil-associated multiple medical disorders such as asthma, eosinophilic dermatitis, eosinophil associated gastrointestinal disorders and tissue remodeling (fibrosis).

 Basic and Clinical Studies at Our Center